tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Rating/README.md

     * Add code from file **[store page tag rating.html][5]** to Settings > Developer Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][7].
-Read the code for any insptructions within.
+Read the code for any instructions within.

 ## How To Use